JayaAnim/kdbe/README.md

 # Release notes

+- `v104`:
+  - Adds `kbde.automotive`.
+A Python lib for interacting with data formats which are designed for the automotive industry.
 - `v103`:
   - Adds `kbde.django.chart` app to build charts from querysets (or lists of objects).
 - `v102`: